day8/re-frame/CONTRIBUTING.md

 # Contributing to re-frame

 Thank you for taking the time to contribute!
-Please note that re-frame follows a [code of conduct](docs/Code-Of-Conduct.md).

 ## Support questions